ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 >
 > "Other source types"

-# 2017 NAICS United States Structure
+# Appendix F - 2017 NAICS United States Structure

 > The following page contains a summary table of the 2017 North American
 > Industry Classification System (NAICS) United States structure.
 The